martinschneider/justtestlah/src/site/markdown/index.md

 ## Applitools

 There is a proof-of-concept integration of [Applitools](https://applitools.com).
-It can be enabled by setting `eyes.enabled=true` in `yasew.properties`.
+It can be enabled by setting `eyes.enabled=true` in `justtestlah.properties`.
 In addition a valid API key must be specified: `eyes.apiKey=...`.

 Checks can then be triggered by calling `checkWindow()` on any page object class (the initial run will create baseline images).
 Please note that Applitools is a paid service.

 ## Browserstack

-You can run tests against [BrowserStack](https://www.browserstack.com) by adding the following configuration in `yasew.properties`:
+You can run tests against [BrowserStack](https://www.browserstack.com) by adding the following configuration in `justtestlah.properties`:

 ```
 cloudprovider=browserstack